 | Campoamor | Established parkland with good buggy access | Older groups or anyone prioritising walkability and inclusive buggies |

 October to May gives the most reliable playing conditions, with the shoulder months either side of summer offering firm fairways and lower green fees than the deep winter-sun weeks.
 August is playable but hot, so most groups avoid it.
-Tell us your dates and we will flag where green fee seasonality works in your favour.
+Tell us your dates and we will flag where green-fee seasonality works in your favour.